RasaHQ/rasa/docs/user-guide/testing-models.rst

   * inform: in [Paris](location)
      - utter_ask_price

-By default Rasa saves tests to ``tests/conversation_tests.md``.
+By default Rasa Open Source saves tests to ``tests/conversation_tests.md``.
 You can test your model against them by running:

 .. code-block:: bash